-Last week I received two emails within the span of a few short minutes: one resulted in my hire as a choreographer for a well-known band’s music video, whose last Youtube hit reached over 100,000 views.
+Last week I received two emails within the span of a few short minutes: one resulted in my hire as a choreographer for Saint Seneca's music video, whose last Youtube hit reached over 100,000 views.
 The other resulted in my film being presented in a giant art festival this weekend.
 Both the band and the festival reside here, in Columbus.
 After 13 months of collaborating locally, showing work locally, and producing locally, these two opportunities lend the feeling of arrival.
 Thank you to both those entities for unintentionally re-laying and relaying the finest welcome mats.

 Sometimes the so-called “town-gown” divide feels real, broken perhaps by a shared fandom around the Buckeyes, but frequently evident in the tense grumblings of my neighbors about the “kids.”
 The gorgeous facilities in the Department of Dance emit a siren’s call, but last year I knew I was moving not into Sullivant Hall, but to Columbus.
 I started showing up to shows.
 I was fortunate enough to meet and subsequently collaborate with musicians Counterfeit Madison,* Andy Gallagher, and Caleb Miller.
 I made my work not only for OSU’s Motion Lab and the Barnett Theater, but also for Feverhead in Granville.
 I produced NACHMO’s first Ohio concert with a roster of both student and professional choreographers.

 So now there is something particularly touching about these two gigs this month; it feels like Columbus reaching back.
 The new connections came neither through friends nor the university, but rather through the public chance of my work being seen.